Fresh Pizza Company, Victoria Station

 Pizza place in Victoria Station.

-It's mainly notable for its all-you-can-eat breakfast buffet, which is served until 10:30am and costs £5.49.
-Drinks are extra: a 16oz (400ml) lemonade costs £2.00, and a pot of tea costs £1.70.
-(All prices correct as of December 2012.)
+It's mainly notable for its all-you-can-eat breakfast buffet, which as of October 2016 is served 8am-11am and costs £6.49.
+This includes one hot drink of your choice (an unlimited amount of it), but soft drinks are extra.
 NB Unlike Pizza Hut, soft drinks don't include free refills: the staff may offer you another drink, but you'll have to pay again for it.